feedback-house/developer-portal/docs/getting-started.md

 ## Getting started

-In order to use APIs or automated login you need to have `ADMIN` privileges.

 Once logged for the first time in the platform you'll be able to invite more users to the platform, setup login methods such as single-sign-on, APIs or even import users using Excel files.

 ## Setting up Single Sign-On (SSO)